YanAnderson-bit/YanAnderson-bit/README.md

 - 👋 Hi, I’m @YanAnderson-bit
-- 👀 I’m interested in backend and mobile development
+- 👀 I’m interested in frontend/backend and mobile development
 - 🌱 I’m currently learning and working as a full stack developer with React,React Native and  NodeJS
 - 📫 How to reach me: yan.anderson135@gmail.com